 Stage 3: Chewable Chunks (Ten to Twelve Months)

 One of the most important food stages for your baby is at ten to twelve months, your baby should be eating several meals a day.
 Make sure you are giving your baby a wide variety of foods so that they are getting all the nutrition they need, and you can avoid them becoming a picky eater.
 At this stage, they are likely picking up pieces of food by themselves and wanting to self-feed.
 Try to introduce different textures at this stage to develop a gag-reflex.

 To soften some tough-to-chew foods, try the One Step Food Maker Deluxe for an easy-to-use food steamer and mixer.
 This food maker can provide 3.5 cups of baby food in as little as 10 minutes, and always blends to the perfect consistency for your baby.

 - Cow’s Milk

 For additional recipe ideas, explore our One Step Food Maker Cookbook.
 This cookbook includes 50 delicious, wholesome, nourishing recipes from purees to solids and beyond.
-It includes nutritional tips and step-by-step guidelines so that you can feel prepared when it comes to feeding your baby.
+Now that you know the baby food stages by age, this cookbook will help you feel even more prepared with It includes nutritional tips and step-by-step guidelines for feeding your baby.
 Always make sure to sterilize all the appliances you use to prepare and serve food to your baby in order to keep their environment as germ-free as possible.
 Try our One Step Sterilizer Dryer for a simple one-touch sterilization system for bottles, breast pumps, and feeding accessories.